ThinkLoveShare/sources/content/hacking/a_helping_hand.en.md

 ---

 From time to time, I help friends to troubleshoot issues.
 Coding, system administration, hacking, pretty much anything as it's a good opportunity to learn from what they are doing, and teach cool tricks at the same time.
 One big issue though is that I really _rarely_ have a decent connection.
-Thus, using common tools such as teamviewer, anydesk, RDP, on anything else isn't really working well, crashing, extra slow, ...
+Thus, using common tools such as [TeamViewer](https://www.teamviewer.com/), [Anydesk](https://anydesk.com/), RDP, on anything else isn't really working well, crashing, extra slow, ...
 So..
 How can I help?
 Be helped?
 Especially when both of us are on local networks that do not have a public IP with open ports setup?
 Even worse, when the helped one do not have root access on their machine, and thus can't install tools?